 We did a gondola ride which was expensive (80 euros for 30 minutes!) but was so worth it!
 It’s a bucket list experience to say you’ve been on a gondola in Venice, isn’t it?!

-Venice was the very best way for us to finish our time in Italy.
+Venice was the very best way for us to finish our time in Italy and we highly recommend that you incorporate this spectacular city into your campervanning in Italy road trip.

 Other locations in Italy that we didn’t make it to but would have loved to visit!